zhangybzbo/M2M2M/README.md

 A ongoing pytorch version of Transformer model to medical concept mapping.

-`bert` embedding and spell check are unfinished
+`bert` embedding and spell check are unfinished.

 ## Requirements
 * Python